Aswan: Air

+Located in Aswan, the airport is an international airport serving the southern region of Egypt, in addition to Abu Simbel Airport.
+It is around 10 km from the city and is part of the Aswan Air Base, began operating from 1960.

+Rail

+In 1898, construction began on the third railway line from Cairo to Luxor.
+The Qena-Aswan Railway Company extended the line to Aswan, the southernmost point of the railway network.

 Aswan is linked to Cairo by the Cape to Cairo Railway, which also connects it with Wadi Halfa.
 The railway is incomplete towards the south.
 Other key transport infrastructures are the Port of Aswan, the largest river port in the region, and Aswan International Airport.